 Students who choose the Cognitive Science B.S. degree choose one of the following focal areas (concentrations) in the major and take three courses: one at the 200 level and two advanced courses:

 - Individual students can design a specialized focal area (concentration) and submit a proposal to the Cognitive Science Program Advisor for approval

 Upper level coursework

-Once you decide on a concentration for the major, you take several more advanced courses at the 300 or 400 level in a discipline of your choice.
+Once you decide on a focal area for the major, you will take several more advanced courses at the 300- or 400-level in a discipline of your choice.
 For example, when you choose to specialize in Cognition, you will find many relevant courses listed in the College of Arts and Sciences Bulletin.